-The number of blocks and warps that can reside and be processed together on the multiprocessor for a given kernel depends on the amount of registers and shared memory available on the multiprocessor.
+The number of blocks and warps that can reside and be processed together on the multiprocessor for a given kernel depends on the amount of registers and shared memory used by the kernel and the amount of registers and shared memory available on the multiprocessor.
 There are also a maximum number of resident blocks and a maximum number of resident warps per multiprocessor.
 These limits as well the amount of registers and shared memory available on the multiprocessor are a function of the compute capability of the device and are given in Appendix F. If there are not enough registers or shared memory available per multiprocessor to process at least one block, the kernel will fail to launch.